Sizewell C nuclear power station: Concerns regarding water consumption

 On 8 August 2022, Together Against Sizewell C (TASC), supported by Friends of the Earth, announced its intention to contest the development consent order, based primarily on the failure to first secure a water supply.
 In its earlier rejection of the scheme, the Planning Inspectorate had stated that "unless the outstanding water supply strategy can be resolved and sufficient information provided to enable the secretary of state to carry out his obligations under the Habitats Regulations, the case for an order granting development consent for the application is not made out".
 In a ruling on 20 December 2023 the case was dismissed; "the Secretary of State was entitled in this case to regard the project as the power station, and that the provision of a permanent water supply was not part of that project but formed a different and separate project."
 The TASC appeal to this ruling was dismissed on 13 May 2024 "because the application does not raise an arguable point of law".

+Concerns regarding coastal erosion

+There are also concerns about coastal erosion near Sizewell, particularly following accelerated erosion at nearby Thorpeness since December 2024.
+David King, former chief scientific adviser to the UK government, highlighted that erosion in this area will amplify the impacts of rising sea levels.
+Local residents accused the Sizewell developers of dredging 210,000 tonnes of gravel from the beach at Thorpeness to protect the plant; however this was refuted by a Sizewell C spokesperson.
+Protecting the plant from the sea is a key concern.
+There are plans to construct 14 m high defences using boulders.